-Golden Globes 2018: The Complete List Of Winners And Nominees
+Golden Globes 2019: The Complete List Of Winners

-The 76th Golden Globe Awards began tonight at 8 p.m ET, on NBC.
-We will update the list of winners throughout the ceremony.
+The 76th Golden Globe Awards aired Sunday night on NBC.
+Here is the complete list of winners.
 (Winners are in bold italics.)

 Film